soarsmu/Compressor/README.md

 docker run -it --gpus all -v <your repo path>:/workspace/Compressor --name <your container name> pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel
 ```

 Which version of PyTorch should be used may be related to the version of cuda on your machine, please check carefully.
+Note that you can set `--cpus=<num>` to limit the used cpus in testing inference latency.

 Then, please install some necessary libraries: